Emmotes/ic_spoilers/docs/new_champion_roles.md

 | Ezmerelda | Krux | Nerys | Uriah | Zorbu |
 | Imoen | Lae'zel | Reya | Vin Ursa |  |

+Volo will also be getting a spec that can give him the Hunter role.

 ## Control

 This is a role for champions that are able to slow stun snare or knockback.